axios/axios/README.md

   // options are 'arraybuffer', 'blob', 'document', 'json', 'text'
   responseType: 'json', // default

+  // `xsrf` indicates whether or not cross-site request forgery protection is enabled
+  xsrf: false, // default

-  // `xsrfCookieName` is the name of the cookie to use as a value for xsrf token
+  // `xsrfCookieName` is the name of the cookie to use as a value for xsrf token.
+  // used only when `xsrf` is true
   xsrfCookieName: 'XSRF-TOKEN', // default

-  // `xsrfHeaderName` is the name of the http header that carries the xsrf token value
+  // `xsrfHeaderName` is the name of the http header that carries the xsrf token value.
+  // used only when `xsrf` is true
   xsrfHeaderName: 'X-XSRF-TOKEN' // default
 }
 ```